-Not everyone has such a clear-cut answer, but my decision was based entirely on a few words my granddad had said to me before I first headed halfway across the globe.
+But what is there to do?
+Either fly home or continue my travels.
+Not everyone has a clear-cut answer, and my decision was influenced by a few words my granddad spoke before I first headed to Australia.

 “Go out there and don’t come back”